Ex-Chicago officer who killed Laquan McDonald leaves prison

 To give the teen and the community the justice it hoped it had with Van Dyke’s conviction, the NAACP this week asked U.S. Attorney General Merrick Garland to bring federal civil rights charges against Van Dyke.
 McDonald’s grandmother, Tracie Hunter, has asked for the same thing.

+On Thursday, the Rev. Jesse Jackson hand-delivered a letter to the U.S. Attorney’s Office in Chicago also calling for federal charges, while protesters gathered outside the federal courthouse.

-It’s also unknown if Van Dyke might face federal charges.
-But what’s clear is that his release comes at a perilous time for the city and its police force.
-Chicago is experiencing a surge in violent crime and had more homicides last year than in any of in the last quarter century.
-The city continues to pay multi-million settlements to victims of police abuse.
-And just this week, prosecutors said they would vacate the convictions of nearly 50 more people who were framed or falsely accused by police of drug crimes.
+Van Dyke’s release comes at a perilous time for the city and its police force.
+Chicago is experiencing a surge in violent crime and hadmore homicides last year than in any in the past quarter century.
+And the city continues to pay multimillion-dollar settlements to victims of police abuse.
+Just this week, prosecutors said they would vacate the convictions of nearly 50 more people who were framed or falsely accused by police of drug crimes.

 To be sure, the 2014 shooting eventually led to a court-ordered consent decree that resulted in several reforms, including the creation of a civilian-led police oversight board and new rules governing investigations into police shootings.
 And after the city refused to release the police video of McDonald’s killing for more than a year and only did so after a judge ordered it to do so, it now must release such videos within 60 days.

-But, while Lightfoot in her statement pointed to “historic reforms” the city has made, changes have come slower than expected and the city has struggled to meet some of the consent decree’s deadlines.
-Not only that, but just as then-Mayor Rahm Emanuel fought in court the release of the McDonald video, Lightfoot’s administration tried to prevent a TV station from airing video of a botched police raid in which an innocent Black woman was handcuffed while naked.
+But, while Lightfoot on Thursday pointed to “historic reforms” the city has made, changes have come slower than expected and the city has struggled to meet some of the consent decree’s deadlines.
+Not only that, but just as then-Mayor Rahm Emanuel fought the release of the McDonald video, Lightfoot’s administration tried to prevent a TV station from airing video of a botched police raid in which an innocent Black woman was handcuffed while naked.
 Ultimately, the botched raid led to a $2.9 million settlement with the woman, Anjanette Young.

 To Hatch and others, Van Dyke’s early release is another reminder of what they already knew.